tommyrharper/rareskills-work/week15/vesting-contract.md

 ## [G-06] Make constructors payable

-The deployment can be reduced by making the constructor payable
+The deployment can be reduced by making the constructor payable.
 ```
 Before:
 |  Deployments                       ·                                         ·  % of limit   ·             │